In This Article

 Individuals consuming an adequate diet based on the Estimated Average Requirement (EAR) had a lower risk of any deficiency (16%) than those with an inadequate diet (57%), which is the general consensus of most studies.
 If you eat well, the risk of mineral or vitamin deficiency is greatly reduced.3

 This supports the notion that vitamins and most minerals are available in the foods we eat, assuming we eat well and can digest effectively.
-For example, we have not heard that there is a lack of vitamin C in oranges or that the sun is not delivering enough UVB rays to helps us make vitamin D3.
+For example, we have not heard that there is a lack of vitamin C in oranges or that the sun is not delivering enough UVB rays to help us make vitamin D3.

 Our lifestyle of not being outdoors and not eating enough fruits and vegetables is a major factor linked to most vitamin and mineral deficiencies.